VaibhavPachallaUNCC/TurtlebotGuideRobot-Text-UI-/readme.txt

 #TurtlebotGuideRobot-Text-UI-
 Application written and developed by Vaibhav Pachalla during Robotics Research internship at UNC Charlotte.

-Application tested to run on Ubuntu 14.04 64x.
+Note: Application tested to run on Ubuntu 14.04 64x

 I have Turtlebot Guide Robot with text interface designed to be used to guide visitors to various computer science offices in Woodward Hall at UNC Charlotte.
 I have used the Turtlebot robot platform to map an area of Woodword Hall at UNC Charlotte.
-I then wrote a python program that could transmit a destination to the turtlebot using the os.system() command which could run linux commandline commands.
+I then wrote a python program that could transmit a destination to the turtlebot.

 Prerequisites to run the program: